kekesidavid/speckle/README.md

 - Click the "Speckle/Json Export/Quick Export" menu item
 - Click Export
 - Select a name and path for your JSON file and save

+## Content
+Ths JSON contains:
+- the project name on the root level
+- elements data

+For each element:
+- guid
+- name (this is called id in ArchiCad but is not unique)
+- type (element type)
+- built in properties organized in groups
+- user defined properties organized in groups (null if user defined no custom properties for the given element)